Morris Marina: Legacy

 A survey conducted by Auto Express magazine in August 2006 reported that 745 of the 807,000 Marinas sold in Britain were still on the road, fewer than one of every thousand sold, making it the most-scrapped car sold in Britain over the previous 30 years.
 The low survival rate is due to a combination of factors, chief amongst which is the Marina's poor rust-proofing.
-Like other family saloon cars of the period, the Marina did not gain the status of a classic car, whilst large numbers were still in good enough condition to encourage preservation.
+Like other family saloon cars of the period, the Marina did not gain the status of a classic car while large numbers were still in good enough condition to encourage preservation.
 The Marina also made a good donor car for several other British Leyland models.
 The brakes and suspension from a Marina were/are often used to upgrade the Morris Minor, whilst the A and B-Series engines were used in a wide variety of other cars.
 The 1275 cc A Series, for example, made an easy performance improvement for a Midget or Sprite, whilst the twin-carb B-Series engine used in the TC versions of the Marina fitted the MGB without any modifications needed, and the TC engine carried a slightly higher power output.
 Factors such as these meant that elderly Marinas were more likely to be stripped for parts to upgrade more popular models than to be repaired or restored.

 Ironically, the greatest contribution the Marina made to the automotive world was in South Korea.
 When George Turnbull was hired by the Hyundai conglomerate in 1974 to head up their effort to create an indigenous Korean automobile, he brought with him from the UK two Morris Marinas, a coupe and a saloon and hired a number of British engineers who had worked on the Marina project or for British Leyland.
-Their first product, a reworked Marina equipped with Mitsubishi engines and transmissions, and a four door hatch back body restyled from the two door coupe by Italdesign Giugiaro, was the Hyundai Pony, whose global success turned Hyundai into a major automotive manufacturer.
+Their first product, a reworked Marina equipped with Mitsubishi engines and transmissions, and a four-door hatch back body restyled from the two door coupe by Italdesign Giugiaro, was the Hyundai Pony, whose global success turned Hyundai into a major automotive manufacturer.

 In February 2016, it was reported that the number of Marinas still in use on UK roads was 295, although this figure does not count examples which are SORN.

 As of December 2019, there are currently 374 Marinas on the road in the UK, with a further 498 currently SORN.